sara-st/introduction-to-image-analysis-fiji/Pages/Additional-Resources.md

 # Additional Resources

-If you would like us to add anything to this page, click [here](https://www.menti.com/alv6o2te7d5o).

 ## Recommended Guidelines for Publishing Image Analysis Workflows

 We recommend the following publication for guidelines on how to publish your image analysis workflows: